-Over the past few months members of our Inclusive Lives Project have been working with Filmanthropy UK to produce a user-led fitness instruction video, funded by the Big Lottery.
+Over the past few months members of our Inclusive Lives Project have been working with Filmanthropy UK to produce a user-led fitness instruction video.
 It’s aimed at everyone in the community, to encourage people to get active, dance and have fun!
 Even our care givers got involved in the video, showing us how to use Makaton.
 Using different forms of communication is vital if we are going to get everybody dancing!

 All of the participants in the video are local people and this weekend they are having a premiere at YMCA White House as the video is launched on Youtube.
 We will be publishing short clips over the next few days on social media to give you a taste of what’s to come, so make sure you have liked our Facebook page.

 Here are a few facts that explain why a dance fitness video is essential for everyone in the community, regardless of their disability: